Our aim is for students to:

 - Year 10, 11 and 12 maths inspiration lectures in Bristol

 Embracing the Shanghai concept of concrete, abstract, generalise has made it straight forward to illustrate how many careers and professions use mathematics in their daily practise.
-All blocks of work include activities with mathematics being used in the real world.
+Examples included in our lessons are (this list is not comprehensive)

 Stages – Key Ideas